-John traveled west by train to San Francisco, California, and were ferried, on the U.S.A.T.
+John traveled west by train to Ft.
+Mason in San Francisco, California, and were ferried, on the U.S.A.T.
 General Frank M Coxe, to Ft.
 McDowell on Angel Island.
 He and the other men received physicals and inoculations for duty in the Philippine Islands from the battalion's medical detachment.
 Those men with minor medical conditions were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-At the fort, the tankers were met by Colonel Edward King, who welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 He remained with the battalion until they had settled in and had their Thanksgiving Dinner which turned out to be a stew thrown into their mess kits.
 Afterwards, he went and had his own dinner.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.